Robust stability of event-triggered nonlinear moving horizon estimation: ET-MHE Scheme

 We consider the following cost function

 The parameter $\alpha\geq0$ is a design variable and corresponds to the sensitivity of the event-triggering condition, see Remark~\ref{rem:alpha} below.
 The cost function consists of two parts, namely the prior weighting and the stage cost.
 The prior weighting penalizes the difference between the first element of the estimated state sequence $\hat{x}_{t-M_t|t}$ and the prior estimate $\hat{x}_{t-M_t}$ that was obtained at time $t-M_t$.
-The estimated noise and the difference between the measured and the estimated output are penalized in the stage cost.
+The estimated noise and the difference between the measured and the estimated output are penalized in the stage cost with the weighting matrices $Q$ and $R$, respectively.
 The parameters $P_2,Q,R$ and $\eta$ correspond to the ones in Assumption~\ref{ass:eIOSSET}.
+This is leveraged to ensure RGES in Theorem~\ref{thm:stab2} below.
+However, assuming a parameterization of the cost function consistent with the detectability condition of exponential i-IOSS does not restrict any tuning possibilities.
 If the system is exponentially i-IOSS, then the cost function can be parameterized using any positive definite matrices $P_2,Q$ and $R$ (since (\ref{eq:Lyap}) can be rescaled accordingly, cf. \cite[Remark 1]{Sch23}).
 The discount factor $\eta$ reduces the influence of disturbances and output measurements further in the past.
-A discounting MHE cost function was introduced in \cite{Knu18}, and has proven particularly useful in the robust stability analysis of MHE. \begin{rem} In contrast to the cost function used in \cite{Kra24}, this cost function (\ref{eq:objfunc2}) only considers measurements of time instances that are in $K_s$, rather than $M$ consecutive measurements.
-Thus the output-dependent sum on the right-hand side of (\ref{eq:objfunc2}) consists of less elements.
-Another slight difference compared to the cost function in \cite{Kra24} is that we use the factor $\max\{1,\alpha\}$ instead of $(\alpha+1)$ in the formulation of the stage costs.
-We want to remark here that both are possible formulations, however using $(\alpha+1)$ would yield a larger error bound in the stability analysis in Section \ref{sec:StabAna}. \end{rem}
+A discounting MHE cost function was introduced in \cite{Knu18}, and has proven particularly useful in the robust stability analysis of MHE.

-The following proposition from \cite{Kra24} is also applicable to the ET-MHE scheme proposed here and shows why it is sufficient to only solve the optimization problem at the time instances when an event occurs.
+The following proposition from \cite{Kra24} shows why it is sufficient to only solve the optimization problem at the time instances when an event occurs.
 When there is no event, the current estimate can be obtained using open-loop predictions.
 The proof requires only minor modifications to account for the fact that only measurements at time instances $t\in K_s$ are transmitted to the remote side.
-Nevertheless, we include it here for the sake of completeness. \begin{prop}[{\cite[Proposition 1]{Kra24}}] The solution of the NLP (\ref{eq:ET2ETNLP2})-(\ref{eq:NLPC4}) at time $t\geq0$ is given by
+Nevertheless, we include it here for the sake of completeness. \begin{prop}[\!{\cite[Proposition 1]{Kra24}}] The solution of the NLP (\ref{eq:ET2ETNLP2})-(\ref{eq:NLPC4}) at time $t\geq0$ is given by

 \end{prop} \begin{proof} First, note that the last term of the cost function (\ref{eq:objfunc2}) only considers the time instances when the corresponding measurements were transmitted to the remote estimator, i.e, the measurements in $[t-M_t,t-\delta_t-1]\cap K_s$.
 Thus, $\hat{w}_{j|t}=0$ for all \mbox{$j\in [t-\delta_t,t-1]$} minimizes $J(\hat{x}_{t-M_t|t}, \hat{w}_{\cdot|t}, \hat{y}_{\cdot|t},t)$.
 Hence, the following holds for the optimal value of the cost function at time $t$